 Email marketing is used by thousands of businesses from all over the world.
 It is one of the most highly efficient marketing channels that you should be taking advantage of.
 Now that you know its benefits, maybe it’s time to make it a priority.

 Author Bio: John’s mission is to help local business owners improve their online influence through link building campaign by Local SEO Search Inc, so they can dominate their industry.
-With his business acumen and innate understanding of the local business landscape, John writes blogs that delve on how to customize SEO campaigns based on client needs.
+With his business acumen and innate understanding of the local business landscape, John writes blogs that delve into how to customize SEO campaigns based on client needs.